jccf091/cardano-sl/docs/tx/binary-format.md

 ```
 [
     [ ... ],                # Address
-    43633881177268914       # Value
+    43633881177268914       # Amount
 ]
 ```

-where `Address` is an address of recipient, and `Value` is a value we sent, in [Lovelaces](https://cardanodocs.com/glossary/#lovelace).
+where `Address` is an address of recipient, and `Amount` is a value we sent, in [Lovelaces](https://cardanodocs.com/glossary/#lovelace).
-`Value` is 8-byte integer, because Lovelace is the smallest unit of money in Cardano SL.
+`Amount` is an integer, because Lovelace is the smallest unit of money in Cardano SL.
+The value of `Amount` can be at most `45000000000000000`, it fits into an unsigned 64-bit integer.

 ### Address